 And… you must feast your eyes with the symbol of Dutch culture… I am talking about tulips.
 Take a trip to Bloemenmarkt, the world’s only floating floral market to see and buy tulips.
 In any case, if your trip to Amsterdam is during the springtime (mid-March to mid-May), take a short trip to Keukenhof Gardens (Bollenstreek), the famous tulip field to experience the lovely miles long colour stripes between Harlem and Leiden.
 It will take just around half an hour to reach there from Amsterdam Central.
 Over 7 million flowers bloom here with over 800 varieties of tulips… the experience is unforgettable.

-There are over 30 parks in the city that indicates parks are an integral part of Amsterdam’s culture.
-On a sunny day, you will find parks are full with local picnickers.
+There are over 30 parks in the city which indicates parks are an integral part of Amsterdam’s culture.
+On a sunny day, you will find parks are full of local picnickers.
 The largest park is Vondel Park covering 47 acres of area.
 There is an open-air theatre here, three bars and several restaurants with other attractions.
 Among other important parks – Wester Park, Sarphati Park and Rembrandt Park too attract tourists.

 If you are a film buff then a must-go destination is Eye Film Institute located behind the Central Station.
 This landmark white building is operational since spring of 2012.
 On the premises of the institute, you will find a permanent exhibition place that always showcases contemporary films and retrospectives.
 Visit the film library here which has a vast collection.

-Here are a few more great things to do in Amsterdam…
+Few more great things to do in Amsterdam…

 Take a guide and walk on the streets of the city to know its rich history, tradition and culture.
 Do not miss out on visiting The Royal Theatre Carre.
 You can learn a lot about the Dutch resistance to Nazi occupation during World War II by visiting the Resistance Museum.